-Purpose To define the policies and procedures for the certification of effort associated with salaries and wages charged to sponsored projects at and certify the percentage of time (i.e. effort) that employees devote to Federally sponsored projects as outlined in Uniform Guidance 200.430 and 200.431 and the Principles for Determining Costs Applicable to Grants, Contracts, and Other Agreements with Educational Institutions
+As a condition to receiving Federal funding, UAH is required to maintain and certify the percentage of time (i.e. effort) that employees devote to Federally sponsored projects as outlined in Uniform Guidance 200.430 and 200.431 and the Principles for Determining Costs Applicable to Grants, Contracts, and Other Agreements with Educational Institutions (OMB Circular A-21 relocated to 2 CFR, Part 220).